Advanced Equipilates Biomechanics Trainer™ Course (AEBT)

 Here at Equipilates™ our ethos promotes and delivers ethical, effective training to rider and horse which focuses on developing the partnership’s true performance potential.
 We use practical and progressive ideas and exercises, tailored to the specific needs of our clients.
 We are committed to offering quality coaching to all levels of rider and horse, weekend hackers and international competitors alike.
 If you are interested in this too, then we’d love you to join our level 2 course…

-The AEBT course is comprised of eight days of face to face tuition, with online learning and case studies to complete your qualification.
-With core modules exploring intrinsic biomechanics of the rider on a deeper level and introducing the ABC on horseback, you can select two further modules which interest you most from the options available covering different aspects of horse and rider partnership.
-You’ll be supported with online learning which you’ll be able to access two months before your course starts; this includes our Biomechanics of Balance group exercise which offers a prescriptive structure for your clients, and is a very precisely designed conditioning programme based on the principles introduced in ‘Core Connection for Rider & Horse’.
+The AEBT course is comprised of ten days of face to face tuition, with online learning and case studies to complete your qualification.
+With modules exploring intrinsic biomechanics of the rider on a deeper level and introducing the ABC on horseback, we then cover different aspects of horse and rider partnership with three further modules including guest presenters.
+You’ll be supported with online learning which you’ll be able to access before your course starts; this includes our Biomechanics of Balance group exercise which offers a prescriptive structure for your clients, and is a very precisely designed conditioning programme based on the principles introduced in ‘Core Connection for Rider & Horse’.
 The AEBT course takes forward the principles and techniques we have explored so far and develops them further, both in the studio and on horseback.
 If you’d like to deepen your knowledge of intrinsic biomechanics and work with riders on horses the Advanced Equipilates Biomechanics Trainer™ modules offer you effective evidence based and holistically evolved equestrian performance solutions.

 This module explores riding in 3D through identifying restrictions in the body through both an isolated approach using further intrinsic biomechanics assessment and corrective exercises, plus through global integration by correlating prescriptive exercises to improve function for riding.